Big Data Ecosystems

 Big data features high volume, high velocity, and high variety.
 The tremendous big data generated from natural systems, engineered systems, and human activities require new capabilities in algorithms and systems to explore insights and make decisions.
 To address the challenges of big data, this course covers the full spectrum of big data ecosystems: algorithms, systems, and big data analytics at scale.
 It consists of an overview of representative data mining, statistics, and machine learning algorithms (particularly deep learning), a thorough coverage of big data analytics software stack and underlying large-scale systems, and a holistic methodology on the design of big data ecosystems.
 Real-world case studies will be explored in science, engineering, business, and health.

-Prerequisite and Co-requisites: cloud computing (EEL6761), or machine learning, or instructor approval.
+Prerequisite and Co-requisites: machine learning, data science, statistics, or instructor approval.

 - Deep Learning, Ian Goodfellow, Yoshua Bengio, and Aaron Courville, MIT Press, 2016.
 [Link]

 - Machine Learning: A Probabilistic Perspective, Kevin P. Murphy, MIT Press, 2012.